top of page

 Solar cable entry gland

 Add an appropriately sized DC double-pole MCB to the positive wire running to your solar charge controller.
-I used a 40A inline breaker (because I can expect 33.3A maximum to be delivered).
-We want to place the breaker as close to the panels as we can get it (to protect as much of the wire as we can).
+I used a 40A inline breaker because my solar array delivers a maximum of 33.3A.
+We want to place the breaker as close to the panels as we can get it, to protect as much of the wire as we can.

 solar breaker installation

 The next part of the solar panel installation is to wire the solar charge controller to your positive and negative bus bars.
-The bus bars run down to your batteries.
-We add a 50A inline breaker (Bluesea or Bussmann only) to the positive line running to the bus bars.
-I used two 300A heavy duty bus bars and 10 mm² cable.
+The busbars run down to your batteries.
+We add a 50A inline breaker to the positive line running to the bus bars.
+I used two 300A heavy duty bus bars and 10mm² cable.
+Use large cable lugs for the connections to the busbars.

 Bus bar to mppt